laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-22-polychronies/index.md

   data.
-With the growing need for intelligent embedded systems, it also emerges as a new computing paradigm to enable the efficient operation of a new class of sensors and event-based computers, called neuromorphic, which could enable significant gains in computation time and energy consumption --- a major societal issue in the era of the digital economy and global warming.
+With the growing need for intelligent embedded systems, it also emerges as a new computing paradigm to enable the efficient operation of a new class of sensors and event-based computers, called neuromorphic, which could enable significant gains in computation time and energy consumption, a major societal issue in the era of the digital economy and global warming.
 In this review paper, we provide evidence from biology, theory and engineering that the precise timing of spikes plays a crucial role in our understanding of the efficiency of neural networks.
 authors: